 Reassess your coverage

-Don’t forget to reassess your health care provider network, too.
-If you traveled a lot and originally chose a Medicare plan that enabled you to access health care services in various locations, you may want to consider a different option if your travel has since been tapered off.
+Don’t forget to reassess your healthcare provider network, too.
+Suppose you traveled a lot and originally chose a Medicare plan that enabled you to access health care services in various locations.
+In that case, you may want to consider a different option if your travel has since been tapered off.

 Naturally, the opposite is true as well.
 Suppose you lived a relatively local lifestyle when you first signed up for Medicare but now find yourself traveling frequently.
 In that case, you may wish to switch to a more flexible provider network during Annual Enrollment.

 Finally, don’t forget to reassess your prescription drug situation.
 You may have opted out of Medicare’s Part D prescription drug plan when you first became eligible for Medicare.
 Since then, has your health changed, so you now rely on expensive prescription medications?